 Do I qualify for a mortgage?

-There’s an awful lot to get your head round when you’re applying for a mortgage for the first time.
-Read on and we’ll make sense the requirements lenders set.
-And we’ve got some tips for how to qualify, too.
+There’s a lot to get your head round when you’re applying for a mortgage for the first time.
+Read this guide to find out if you qualify for a mortgage.

 What affects mortgage eligibility?